How to Finance a Black Women-owned Business in 2021

 - 00:12Thank you!

-William Michael Cunningham received his MBA in Finance and a Masters in Economics from The University of Chicago.
-He is currently a Capstone student advisor in the Real Estate Program at Georgetown University.
+William Michael Cunningham is currently a Capstone student advisor in the Real Estate Program at Georgetown University.
 A strong advocate for the integration of human values in finance, he involves his students in developing new ways to combine social values and investing.
 His professional interests focus on environmental, social and governance investing, socially responsible investing and community development investing, and his current projects include writing books on crowdfunding, and writing about the impact of the financial crisis on communities of color.
 Mr. Cunningham serves as Managing Partner for National Crowdfunding Services, and is owner of Creative Investment Research.
-He is the author of two books on crowdfunding.
+He is the author of two books on crowdfunding and received his MBA in Finance and a Masters in Economics from the University of Chicago.